 In prior studies, it has been proposed that the larger air space in seeds is an adaptation to anemochory (Arditti and Ghani, 2000; Diantina et al., 2020; Fan et al., 2020).
 Additionally, it has been suggested that the secondary return to terrestrial habitats drove an increase in seed air space as a counterbalance to seed dispersal capability, particularly from a lower release height associated with the terrestrial habit.
 While a larger air space does enhance floating capability (Arditti and Ghani, 2000), it should not be considered an exclusive adaptation to anemochory.
-The convergence of small E:S values, as reported by Leake in 1994, for the majority of mycoheterotrophic species, along with the findings of the present study, supports the hypothesis of decreasing E:S values (while simultaneously increasing the relative air space) as dependence on symbionts increases.
-Moreover, the larger air space and the corresponding longer flotation times, commonly observed in orchids of shaded habitats (both terrestrial and epiphytic), may play a crucial role in their dispersal within relatively enclosed environments such as forests, as they embark on a blind quest for suitable fungal hosts.
+The concept of absolute smaller seed size, as reported by Leake in 1994, for the majority of mycoheterotrophic species, further refined with the study of the relative seed to embryo size in the present study, supports the hypothesis of a decrease in E:S values (or increase of the relative air space) co-ocurring with an increase of the dependence on fungal symbiont.
+Moreover, the larger air space and the corresponding longer flotation times, commonly observed in orchids of shaded habitats (both terrestrial and epiphytic), may play a crucial role in their dispersal within relatively obstructed environments such as forests, as they embark on a ‘blind quest’ for suitable fungal hosts.
+Furthermore, recent works support the anemochory as a derived state in the Orchidaceae (Karremans et al. 2023) with zoochory being the primary mode of dispersal for early diverging lineages.
+In contrast, fungal relationships can be tracked even in the fossil record (Poinar G. 2016), although such observations have been challenged by certain researchers (Selosse et al. 2017).

-While further investigations into the mycoheterotrophy level of orchids and their seed morphology are essential for elucidating the drivers of orchid seed trait evolution, we can speculate that shifts across the mycoheterotrophy continuum play a significant role as a driving force for orchid seed morphology.
-The larger air space in terrestrial orchids and those of shaded habitats should not be automatically accepted as an adaptation to anemochory.
+While further investigations into the mycoheterotrophy level of orchids and their seed morphology are essential for elucidating the drivers of orchid seed trait evolution, we can hypothesise that shifts across the mycoheterotrophy continuum play a significant role as a driving force for orchid seed morphology.
+The larger air space in terrestrial orchids and those of shaded habitats should not be automatically accepted as an adaptation to anemochory, especially considering the existence of these traits in orchid groups where anemochory is less common.
 The decrease in E:S could, in fact, be an adaptation to the shift towards the fully mycoheterotrophic end of the continuum, where the reduced relative size of the embryo and, consequently, the resources expended per seed produced might play a crucial role.
 This adaptation could contribute to adult plant survival by allocating more resources to reflowering in the next season or by increasing the potential number of seeds produced per inflorescence.